miklevin/MikeLev.in/_posts/2025-03-12-nixos-nvidia-cuda-ollama.md

    Specifically configuring Ollama to use CUDA (`acceleration = "cuda"`) and environment variables explicitly indicating GPU visibility.

 This combination ensures Ollama has direct access to CUDA libraries and your GPU hardware.

+---

+## Gemini's Take

+**Title and Headline Ideas:**

+* **Titles:**
+    * NixOS and CUDA: Unleashing Local AI Performance
+    * Optimizing Ollama on NixOS with NVIDIA CUDA
+    * The NixOS AI Wild West: Taming CUDA for LLMs
+* **Headlines:**
+    * Boost Ollama Speed: My Working NixOS CUDA Configuration
+    * Solve CUDA Issues on NixOS: A Practical Guide
+    * Local AI, Accelerated: Get the Most from Your NVIDIA GPU on NixOS

+**AI Opinion:**

+This article provides a valuable, real-world perspective on a complex technical challenge.
+The author's candid acknowledgment of the "wild west" nature of NixOS and CUDA, coupled with the detailed configuration examples, makes it a useful resource for anyone attempting to optimize local AI performance.
+The inclusion of troubleshooting tips and explanations of key configuration elements adds significant practical value.
+The article is very helpful for a very specific type of user.